Lucas Harwood: Atolls

-Skinner founded a band named Atolls in 2011 as a side project between work for King Gizzard and the Lizard Wizard recruiting Oli Grinter and Sam Ingles to bring some Demos he made that didn't fit with King Gizzard and the Lizard Wizard's tone, to life.
+Skinner founded a band named Atolls in 2011 as a side project between work for King Gizzard and the Lizard Wizard recruiting Oli Grinter and Sam Ingles to record some demos he made that didn't fit with King Gizzard and the Lizard Wizard's tone.
 The band was noted for its "laidback" and "shoegazey" style and its high use of distortion.
-After releasing two EPs; Hair Machine in 2013 and New Dreams in 2014 respectively, the band fell apart in late 2014.
-Near the end of the bands existence it was described as "criminally undervalued and perpetually overlooked."
+After releasing two EPs, Hair Machine in 2013 and New Dreams in 2014, the band fell apart in late 2014.
+Near the end of the band's existence it was described as "criminally undervalued and perpetually overlooked."

 Heavy Moss

-When visiting his home in 2022 between tours for King Gizzard and the Lizard Wizard, Harwood happened across Ingles.
-After reconnecting the pair formed a new band: Heavy Moss.
-As the pair were workshopping some demos Harwood made that didn't fit with King Gizzard and the Lizard Wizard's style, they also brought on Kyle Tickell and Bec Goring rounding the band out to its four members.
+When visiting his home in 2022 between tours for King Gizzard and the Lizard Wizard, Harwood met Ingles again by chance.
+After reconnecting, the pair formed a new band called Heavy Moss.
+As the pair were workshopping some demos Harwood made that didn't fit King Gizzard and the Lizard Wizard's style, they also brought on Kyle Tickell and Bec Goring.
 The first album by Heavy Moss was Dead Slow, released on 22 November 2024 with Harwood and Mackenzie mixing half the album while on tour, while the other half was mixed by Michael Badger, who mixed Nonagon Infinity.

 Personal life

 In 2019 following his marriage to Liza Harwood, Harwood took his wife's surname, becoming Lucas Harwood.
-His son, Ari, helped write a line in the Heavy Moss single "Treadmills".
+They have two sons together.
+His oldest son, Ari, helped write a line in the Heavy Moss single "Treadmills".

-Lucas Harwood and his family run Dusky Tracks, an Independent record label that occasionally collaborates with Gizzard side projects, such as Love Migrate.
+Lucas Harwood and his family run Dusky Tracks, an independent record label that occasionally collaborates with Gizzard side projects, such as Love Migrate.

 Harwood has a brother named Michael who fronted a band called Mallee Songs that collaborated with Stu Mackenzie.